tristan-sebens/metl/README.md

 tag_processor$process_to_db(con = db_conn)
 ```

-As before, the `TagProcessor` object will now extract all possible data from the data directory, then attempt to load that data into the target database.
+As before, the `Pipe` object will now extract all possible data from the data directory, then attempt to load that data into the target database.

 # **Proprietary post-processing software**